Here we share the most expensive countertops including some of their pros & cons and what you can expect to pay.

 Marble Countertops

-Marble can chip, stain and needs a lot of maintenance.
-This is the price one has to have for the beauty that comes with marble.
-If still wanting to use this product, but want a little lower of the price tag – try using a lower grade of marble or even incorporating tiles instead of larger slabs a marble.
+Marble can chip, stain, and need a lot of maintenance.
+This is the price one must have for the beauty of marble.
+If you still want to use this product but want a slightly lower price tag โ€“ try using a lower grade of marble or even incorporating remnant tiles instead of larger marble slabs.

 Marble countertops can run anywhere from $75 per square foot to $250 per square foot, not including installation.